KXKT: Alternative (1992)

-Country (1992-present)
+Country (1992–present)

 However, at Midnight on October 6, 1992, KXKT would abruptly flip to country as "KT-103".
 The last song before the flip was "If I Can't Change Your Mind" by Sugar, while the first song under the country format was by Travis Tritt.
-"KT-103, Omaha's Continuous Country" kept the same on-air staff (many who had never played country music before), a rarity in the radio industry, where flipping formats usually results in new on-air staffs.
+"KT-103, Omaha's Continuous Country" kept the same on-air staff (many who had never played country music before) as well as the "Kat" branding, a rarity in the radio industry, where flipping formats usually results in new on-air staffs and branding.

 KXKT is licensed by the U.S. Federal Communications Commission to broadcast in the HD (hybrid) format.